dasiths/dasiths.github.io/_posts/2018-12-30-integration-testing-aspnet-core-webapi.md

 If you're a decent .NET developer and lucky enough to work in a good team then most of your work would be unit testable.
 But there is always a case to write some integration tests to make sure things work end to end.

 I was in such a situation recently.
-I had to write an integration tests for a ASP.NET core 2.2 project which had external dependencies I had to mock during the test.
-The Microsoft [documentation](https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests?view=aspnetcore-2.2) was very good but it doesn't cover all scenarios when mocking is required.
+I had to write integration tests for a ASP.NET core 2.2 project which had external dependencies I had to mock during the test.
+The Microsoft [documentation](https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests?view=aspnetcore-2.2) was very good but it doesn't (at the time of writting this post) cover all scenarios when mocking is required.

 ## Setup